Responsibility for Maintenance: Information Technology Services

 11. Monitoring, Access, Disclosure.
 Users should not expect email privacy or privacy in other electronic communications when connected to OCC’s information systems and communications networks.
 While OCC does not monitor or access email, files, and other information transmitted via or stored on OCC's information systems and communications networks, it does monitor, access, review and disclose such information where appropriate and to proactively prevent data security breaches and unauthorized activity.
 Access to files on college-owned equipment will only be approved by specific personnel when there is a valid reason to access those files.
-Authority to access user files can only come from the Vice President & Chief Information Officer in conjunction with the Vice President to whom the user reports (or the President if the subject of investigation is a Vice President and/or the Vice President of Human Resources or designee).
-OCC General Counsel may be consulted if deemed necessary.
+Authority to access user files can only come from the Assistant Vice President in conjunction with the Supervisor to whom the user reports (or the President if the subject of investigation is a Vice President and/or the Vice President of Human Resources or designee).
+Legal Counsel may be consulted if deemed necessary.
 External law enforcement agencies may request access to files through valid subpoenas and other legally binding requests.
 All such requests must be approved by the college President.
 Information obtained in this manner can be admissible in legal proceedings or in a college hearing.

 12. Physical and Environmental Security.
 OCC provides reasonable security measures against intrusion and damage to files.
 Information processing and storage facilities for critical information should be located in areas with controls for accessing the facilities.
 These physical security mechanisms are intended to protect the facilities from unauthorized access, damage or interference and should be periodically reviewed to insure such protection.
 The ITS Data Center is strictly controlled and only available to authorized personnel who have a need to transact specific college computer-related business within ITS.
 Automated controls requiring re-authentication are implemented to protect computing devices from unauthorized use.
 When employees leave the work area, the screen must be cleared and the computer locked and logged off from all administrative systems, applications and networks.
 Hard copy administrative data obtained from the administrative systems and applications must be carefully protected, especially those that contain restricted administrative data.
 Provisions must be made for the secure disposal of this administrative data.